andychase/reparse/doc/source/howto.rst

        'Fax Phone' : fax_phone
     }

-I used namedtuples here because I like them, but you can parse your output anyway you want to.
+I used namedtuples here, but you can parse your output anyway you want to.

 6. Combining it all together!
 -----------------------------